conan-io/docs/reference/conanfile/dependencies.rst

 - At the moment, this information should only be used in ``generate()`` and ``validate()`` methods.
   Any other use, please submit a Github issue.

-Not all fields of the dependency conanfile are exposed, the current fields are:
+The exposed fields of the dependency conanfile are:

 - package_folder: The folder location of the dependency package binary
+- recipe_folder: The folder containing the ``conanfile.py`` (and other exported files) of the dependency
 - ref: an object that contains ``name``, ``version``, ``user``, ``channel`` and ``revision`` (recipe revision)
 - pref: an object that contains ``ref``, ``package_id`` and ``revision`` (package revision)
 - buildenv_info: ``Environment`` object with the information of the environment necessary to build